Skip to main content

 Example

-Say you have a custom value editor that needs to know the value of each of its sibling rules.
-You can get the full query object using the useQueryBuilderQuery hook (which connects to React Query Builder's custom Redux implementation).
-You can then retrieve the sibling rules with a combination of getParentPath and findPath.
+For example, if a custom value editor needs sibling rule values, you can retrieve the full query object using the useQueryBuilderQuery hook (which connects to React Query Builder's Redux store), then find sibling rules using getParentPath and findPath.

 info